Table of Contents

 In the worst cases of hemochromatosis, a person may store up to 50 grams of iron in their body.
 There are stories of people setting off the metal detector at airports because of iron overload.

-While this dramatic story is far from the normal experience, my main point is that hemochromatosis should be considered a silent disease that may become devastating to our health if we don’t identify it soon enough.
+While this dramatic story is far from the normal experience, hemochromatosis may become devastating to our health if we don’t identify it soon enough.

-We need to protect our health, and the health of our families.
+We need to raise awareness to protect our health and the health of our families.